graphprotocol/graph-node/docs/environment-variables.md

   identified as unused, `graph-node` will wait at least this long before actually deleting the data (value is in minutes, defaults to 360, i.e. 6 hours)
+- `START_BLOCK`: block hash:block number where the forked subgraph will start indexing at
+- `FORK_BASE`: api url for where the graph node will fork from, use `https://api.thegraph.com/subgraphs/id/` for the hosted service.
+- `DEBUG_FORK`: the IPFS hash id of the subgraph to fork